Salomé (1918 film): PreservationSalomé was considered to be a lost film,(Wayback Machine) until 2 minutes worth of fragments were rediscovered on October 2, 2021 and uploaded to Vimeo. They are held by the Filmoteca Española.

-French film preservationist and historian Henri Langlois said he had the opportunity to buy this film but dismissed it as he felt that the film was not considered a classic.
+The last known copy of this film was nearly saved in the early 1940's by French film preservationist and historian Henri Langlois for deposit at the Cinematheque francaise.
+He had the opportunity to buy this film but dismissed it as he felt that the film was not considered a classic and it later became lost.
 He subsequently realized his lost chance and regretted prejudging which films as worthy of preserving, deciding instead to preserve whatever film he was able to.

 In popular culture

 A scene in the 1918 film The Cook, starring Roscoe "Fatty" Arbuckle and Buster Keaton, spoofs parts of this movie, with Arbuckle dressing in drag and doing his best "Salomé" impression.